 Pumpkin bread is one of my all-time favorite fall treats.
 As soon as the leaves start changing I start craving it and this year was no different.
 Full-blown fall hasn’t arrived here in Virginia just yet, but the day I was baking this luscious loaf our house sure smelled like it.

->

-> I love baking with quinoa flour because in most recipes you can use it as a one-to-one substitute for regular flour without having to add any thickeners.
-It’s a whole-grain flour and is especially great for gluten-free baking because of it’s protein content.
+I love baking with quinoa flour because it’s a whole-grain flour and is especially great for gluten-free baking because of it’s protein content.
 Since gluten is a protein, it is important to use high protein flours (like quinoa flour) when baking gluten-free.
 The protein from the quinoa flour will help provide structure, shape and rise — especially when making bread.

->

-> It has a rich, nutty flavor, which I like but it can sometimes be overpowering in mild-flavored baked goods.
-As long as you’re making something with a good amount of spice (like these Quinoa Gingersnap Cookies or this pumpkin bread) you probably won’t even notice it.
+It has a rich, nutty flavor, which I like but it can sometimes be overpowering in mild-flavored baked goods.
+As long as you’re making something with a good amount of spice (like these gluten-free gingersnap cookies or this pumpkin bread) you probably won’t even notice it.

->

-> That said, if you’re new to using quinoa flour you may want to try toasting the flour ahead of time to help mellow the flavor a bit.
+That said, if you’re new to using quinoa flour you may want to try toasting the flour ahead of time to help mellow the flavor a bit.
 You can also ease yourself in by using half quinoa flour and half all-purpose flour. <— Use gluten-free all-purpose flour if needed!

 Once cooled this bread is moist and tender from the canned pumpkin and packed with pumpkin spice aroma and flavor.
 It’s everything a pumpkin quick bread should be but a tad healthier.